 By refinancing certain loans, you may be able to get a better deal and save money in the process.
 With private student loans, for example, it can make sense to refinance with a different lender to get a loan with a lower interest rate and better terms.

 If your current private student loans are charging higher interest rates than you believe you could get elsewhere, make sure to connect with SoFi or LendEDU.
-Both online student loan providers can help you determine whether you could, in fact, get a better deal.
+Here’s a review of SoFi if you want to learn more about how they can help.

 the mortgage on your home began before 2008, you may also be able to save money by refinancing your home at today’s low rates.
 While starting your loan over may extend your repayment timeline, having a lower monthly payment can free up cash to pay down other debts.

 If you are able to refinance at a much lower interest rate, on the other hand, you might be able to get a fifteen-year mortgage for around the same monthly payment as your current, thirty-year loan.
 If that’s the case, you should at least consider that option to get out of debt faster.

 By and large, the best option for your finances depends on how much debt you have, what kind of debt you feel comfortable carrying, and your individual goals.